Foreign policy of the second Trump administration: Initial actions

 Trump's presidency marked a reversal of Biden's policy towards Ukraine and the Russian invasion.
 On February 12, 2025, at the first meeting of the Ukraine Defense Contact Group after Trump was inaugurated, new US Secretary of Defense Pete Hegseth said a return to Ukraine's pre-2014 borders was "an unrealistic objective" and that attempting to regain all territory "will only prolong the war".
 He said that Ukraine must have "robust security guarantees", but that the "United States does not believe that NATO membership for Ukraine is a realistic outcome of a negotiated settlement".
 The US expects Europe to provide more financial and military assistance for Ukraine, while the US concentrates on its own security.
 Hegseth said that no US troops would be deployed as peacekeepers to Ukraine.

-Later that day Trump said he held a "highly productive phone call" with Russian President Putin agreed to "have our respective teams start negotiations immediately".
+Later that day Trump said he held a "highly productive phone call" with Russian president Vladimir Putin agreed to "have our respective teams start negotiations immediately".
 They also agreed to visit each other's countries.
 Trump also held a phone call with president Zelenskyy, who said: "Together with the US, we are charting our next steps to stop Russian aggression and ensure a lasting, reliable peace".

 Ukraine and its European allies were alarmed by Trump unilaterally opening negotiations with Putin and apparently giving concessions to Russia.
 Zelenskyy said that Ukraine would not accept an agreement made without it, while Foreign Minister Andrii Sybiha said: "Nothing can be discussed on Ukraine without Ukraine".
 John Bolton, the national security adviser during Trump's first term, said: "Trump has effectively surrendered to Putin before the negotiations have even begun ...
 The positions that Defense Secretary Hegseth announced ... constitute terms of a settlement that could have been written in the Kremlin".

 The following day, Hegseth seemed to backtrack on his remarks and said that "everything is on the table" for negotiations.
 On February 16, Rubio stated that Ukraine and Europe would be part of any "real negotiations" to end the war.
-Trump said on the same day that Ukrainian President Zelenskyy "will be involved" in peace negotiations.
+Trump said on the same day that Ukrainian president Zelenskyy "will be involved" in peace negotiations.